gongahkia/yuho/doc/future.md

 # Future plans

-## 030824

-### Follow Up Actions
+## Follow Up Actions

-#### Immediate
+### Immediate

-* Rethink Yuho's direction and if I seek to represent **only** definition sections or if I seek to represent **both** definition and the **consequence punishemnt application sections**
-    * Rescope entire project based on accurately representing a single provision for Cheating from S415
-    * Continue working on this from [`s415_cheating_definition.yh`](./../example/s415_cheating_definition.yh)
-    * Incorporate conditional logic (like OR) into all attribute of the structm including punishment etc.
-        * What other elements of a statute can I break up and specify logic within?
-    * How else can I break down the logic of a statute to be **even more** granular?
-        * Mental element and Physical element
-        * Mens reus and Actus reus
+* Currently rescope Yuho to focus on accurately representing **definition sections** within the Penal Code (s415 for cheating) under [`s415_cheating_definition.yh`](./../example/s415_cheating_definition.yh)
+    * Add syntax keywords(?) to Yuho to account for *Explanation* sections within a statute
+    * Tool that affords dynamic generation of struct instances / tests as legible examples for lawyers to use based upon the *Illustrations* section of a given definition statute (again, see S415 on Cheating)
+* Apply the following changes made to *Cheating* to all other examples as well!
 * Proposed workflow for [`src`](./../src) code
     1. enforce Yuho's syntax by reading `.yh` files and checking whether a struct instance conforms to its struct definition laid out
         * add a reminder in the LSP whenever an enum is detected to not end with an `NA` option
+        * linting as needed
     2. transpile `.yh` code to `.mmd` for diagramtic representations by reading **valid struct instances**, see `./../test_frontend/` and continue working on the code for that
-* Apply the following changes made to *Cheating* to all other examples as well!
 * Add a live editor if possible that transpiles yuho code live by running a script in the backend and rerenders the mermaid diagram everytime
-    * implement this in svelteflow for extra points
+    * Implement this in svelteflow for extra points
-* Rethink Yuho's syntax to be more specific toward Criminal Law *(examine statutes within the Penal Code, what should we be representing?)*
-* Add syntax keywords(?) to Yuho to account for *Explanation* sections within a statute
-* Tool that affords dynamic generation of struct instances / tests as legible examples for lawyers to use based upon the *Illustrations* section of a given definition statute (again, see S415 on Cheating)
-* Can I represent evaluation of a struct instance for a statute using conditional logic to render a given situation within the flowchart

-#### Later
+### Later

 1. Checks under `./test`
     * right now only checking for syntax and enforcing basic conditional constructs